Aside from leaders and volunteers for your PTO, having current set of Bylaws and Standing Rules is absolutely essential to keep your group running!

 It’s not possible to anticipate every specific Standing Rule need for your group, but here are some suggestions for topics to cover:

-Spell out the process to follow to update or change the bylaws.
+Spell out the process to follow to update or change the standing rules.

 Mistake alert!